 Workers' Compensation

+Injured employees are required to immediately report an accident or illness to their direct supervisor.
 Once an employee reports a job-related injury, the supervisor or department personnel must immediately file the Employer's Accident Report Form.

-Once this has been submitted, it will be received by the Virginia Tech Worker's Compensation team.
+Once the Employer's Accident Report Form is submitted, it will be received by the Virginia Tech Worker's Compensation team.
 A member of the team will process and submit it to MC Innovations, the third-party insurance company that handles Worker's Compensation for state agencies within the Commonwealth of Virginia.
 At this point, a claims adjuster from MC Innovations will be assigned to handle the claim.

 Prescriptions